vtnsi/rfml_tuts/README.md

 ## Installation and Quickstart

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the prototype AI test harness class from the root directory of this repository.
+Use the package manager [conda](https://anaconda.org/conda-forge/stable-baselines3) to install necessary dependencies from the internet.
+Pip is also used to install Py-Waspgen from GitHub

 ```bash
 conda env create -f environment.yml